 How will you know if my cognitive abilities have changed if I have not had an exam in the past?

 Some cognitive abilities tend to be very stable despite neurologic illnesses or injuries.
 Those abilities often provide an estimate of the level of your other cognitive abilities if no injury or illness had occurred.
 Your results will be compared to those associated with various illnesses or injuries to help to determine if changes have occurred.

-Typically, the testing requires a long period of time, which depends on the number of tests given, how quickly you proceed through the tests, and how many breaks are taken during testing.
+You will work with a psychometrist, who will have you complete several tests.
+The tests typically involve writing, working on a computer, solving puzzles, or answering questions.
 Most people find some of the tests to be quite easy and others to be difficult.
 It is important to work as hard as possible on all of the tests in order for the results to be most informative.

 What should I do to prepare for the testing?